fmquaglia/manual/docs/concepts.md

 Admins have full access to every program in a space and can add members to a space.

-Guests and members can interact with a program accrding to their access level.
+Guests and members can interact with a program according to their access level.

 ##### Access Levels